 B.Riley FBR Remains a Buy on Quantum (QMCO)

-In a report released today, Craig Ellis from B.Riley FBR reiterated a Buy rating on Quantum (QMCO), with a price target of $6.25.
-The company’s shares closed last Monday at $2.22, close to its 52-week low of $2.11.
+B.Riley FBR analyst Craig Ellis maintained a Buy rating on Quantum (QMCO) yesterday and set a price target of $6.25.
+The company’s shares closed last Monday at $2.25.

-According to TipRanks.com, Ellis is currently ranked with no stars on a 0-5 star ranking scale, with an average return of -11.7% and a 28.5% success rate.
-Ellis covers the Consumer Goods sector, focusing on stocks such as Axcelis Technologies, Skyworks Solutions, and Applied Materials.
+According to TipRanks.com, Ellis ‘ ranking currently consits of no stars on a 0-5 ranking scale, with an average return of -13.2% and a 27.8% success rate.
+Ellis covers the Consumer Goods sector, focusing on stocks such as Axcelis Technologies, Methode Electronics, and Skyworks Solutions.

-Currently, the analyst consensus on Quantum is a Moderate Buy with an average price target of $7.13.
+Quantum has an analyst consensus of Moderate Buy, with a price target consensus of $7.13.

 See today’s analyst top recommended stocks >>